mportuga/eslint-detailed-reporter/README.md

 - Tables with top 5 warnings and errors in the linted files.
 - List of top 5 files with the most problems.
 - View of source code with issues for files with issues.
-- Links to the rule descriptions for all default eslint rules.
+- Links to the rule descriptions for all default eslint rules, as well as angular and lodash rules.
+- Ability to filter file list to just error or warning files.

 ## Example